grafana/writers-toolkit/docs/sources/review/test-documentation-changes/index.md

 - _`REPOSITORY`_: is the the name of the directory that the project is cloned to.

-  The _`REPOSITORY`_ field is optional and defaults to the scripts internal mapping of project names to repository names.
+  The _`REPOSITORY`_ field is optional and defaults to the script's internal mapping of project names to repository names.
   For most projects, this is the same as the project name.

 - _`DIRECTORY`_: is the directory path within the repository containing the technical documentation documentation.

-  The _`DIRECTORY`_ field is optional and defaults to the scripts internal mapping of project names to documentation source directories.
+  The _`DIRECTORY`_ field is optional and defaults to the script's internal mapping of project names to documentation source directories.
   For most projects, it's the `docs/sources` directory.

 #### `REPOS_PATH`